 Pelvic floor rehab involves learning how to find the right muscles in the pelvic floor and use them correctly.
 Tracie also helps provide information on diet and nutrition to avoid food and drinks that may irritate the bladder.
 Tracie is using this new research and assessment skills to help improve patient outcomes and every-day function.
 Learn more specifics about treatment by reading the links below.

 Dizziness, vertigo and balance problems are the number one complaint of older patients to their physicians.
-The program emphasized new evidence based, hands-on training in the treatment of such vestibular problems.
+The program emphasizes new evidence based, hands-on training in the treatment of such vestibular problems.

-Physical Rehabilitation Department's Physical Therapist Amy Bottomley, DPT was recently certified in Vestibular Rehabilitation Therapy (VRT).
-Amy attended a program held in Largo, Florida at the American Institute of Balance.
-By obtaining this new certification, Bottomley will expand vestibular services offering advanced treatment approaches for people who have had a concussion, positional vertigo and vestibular hypo function.
-Bottomley enhanced assessment skills for differentiating conditions and learned new therapy protocols to use with patients.
+Physical Rehabilitation Department's Physical Therapist Amy Bottomley, DPT has been certified in vestibular rehab by the American Institute of Balance and has passed Emory University's competency based course in Vestibular Rehabilitation.
+Bottomley offers vestibular services for advanced treatment approaches for people who have had a concussion, positional vertigo and vestibular hypo function.
 At Stephens Memorial Hospital, Amy is now using these new skills with patients as part of their therapy program at the outpatient rehab department located in the Ripley Building.

 Physical Rehabilitation Department Balance Programs: